Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 • Loss is the beginning of reproduction, multitude is the beginning of loss.

-• A moral person is not eloquent, and an eloquent one is a liar.
+• A moral person is not eloquent, and an eloquent person is a liar.

-• Whoever takes - fills the palms, who gives - fills the heart.
+• Whoever takes, fills his palms, whoever gives, fills his heart.

 • If the people are not afraid of power, then even greater power will come.

-• Who, not knowing anything, behaves as if he knows a lot, he is sick.
+• He who, knowing nothing, behaves as if he knows a lot, is sick.

-• For the sage honor and disgrace from the mighty of the world equally weird.
+• For a wise man there is honor and shame from powerful of the world equally strange.

-• The misfortune of the whole world comes from small things, just as great things come from small ones.
+• The trouble of the whole world comes from little things, just as great things come from small things.

-• When laws and orders multiply, the number of thieves and robbers grows.
+• When laws and orders multiply, the number of thieves and robbers increases.

-• The one who neglects his life, thereby does not value his life.
+• He who neglects his life does not value his life.

-• If a thing is not fit for one purpose, it can be used for another.
+• If a thing is not suitable for one purpose, it can be used for another.

-• You can't be as precious as jasper, you have to be as simple as a stone.
+• You cannot be as precious as jasper, you need to become simple as a stone.

-• There is no greater crime than to indulge in harmful aspirations.
+• There is no greater crime than indulging in harmful aspirations.

-• And a loss can turn into a profit, or a profit can turn into a loss.
+• And a loss can turn into a profit, and a profit can turn into a loss.

-• Although war may aim at peace, it is an undeniable evil.
+• Although war may have peace as its goal, it is undeniably evil.

-• Nothing happens in vain, everything is a preparation for the next scene.
+• Nothing happens in vain, everything is preparation for the next scene.

-• He who, knowing much, behaves as if he knows nothing, he is a moral man.
+• He who, knowing a lot, behaves as if he knows nothing, is a moral man.

-• Smart every day replenishes their knowledge.
-A wise man erases the excess every day.
+• A smart person expands his knowledge every day.
+The wise person erases the excess every day.

-• Never judge a person until you've gone a long way in their shoes.
+• Never judge a person until you have walked a long way in their shoes.

-• The strong love of someone gives strength, and strong love gives someone courage.
+• Strong love gives someone strength, and strong love gives someone courage.

 • A worthy husband puts on thin clothes, but has a precious stone in himself.

-• Tao is constantly doing non-action, but there is nothing that it does not do.
+• Tao constantly does not do, but there is nothing that it does not do.

-• Who, knowing the limits of his activity, does not approach the dangers, he will live a long time.
+• Whoever, knowing the limits of his activity, does not approach dangers, will live long.

-• No one can defeat me because I accepted my defeat and do not strive for victory.
+• No one can defeat me because I have accepted my defeat and do not strive to win.

 • Man follows the earth.
 The earth follows the sky.
 Heaven follows Tao, and Tao follows naturalness.

-• There is nothing more powerful and creative than the void that people strive to fill.
+• There is nothing more powerful and creative than the emptiness that people seek to fill.

-• If you measure your success by the measure of other people's praise and blame, your anxiety will be endless.
+• If you measure your success by the measure of others' praise and blame, your anxiety will be endless.

 • Where can I find a person who has forgotten all the words?
-I would like to have a word with him.
+I'd like to have a word with him.

-• Temperance is the first step of virtue, which is the beginning of moral perfection.
+• Temperance is the first stage of virtue, which is the beginning of moral perfection.

-• People of higher morality do not consider themselves moral, therefore they have higher morality.
+• People of the highest morality do not consider themselves moral, therefore they have the highest morality.

-• He who knows the measure is satisfied with his position.
-He who knows much is silent, and he who speaks much knows nothing.
+• He who knows when to stop is happy with his position.
+He who knows a lot is silent, and he who speaks a lot knows nothing.

-• Truth spoken aloud ceases to be such, for it has already lost its primary connection with the moment of truth.
+• A truth expressed out loud ceases to be such, because it has already lost its primary connection with the moment of truth.

-• The voice of truth is not graceful, and elegant speech is false.
-A moral person is not eloquent, and an eloquent one is a liar.
+• The voice of truth is graceless, and graceful speech is deceitful.
+A moral person is not eloquent, and an eloquent person is a liar.

-• The reason why it is difficult to govern the people is that the people are enlightened and there are many smart people in them.
+• The reason that it is difficult to govern the people is that the people are enlightened and there are many smart people in them.

-• Boundless virtue is like its vice; spreading virtue is like plundering it.
+• Boundless virtue is like its defect; spreading virtue is like plundering it.

 • He who knows people is intelligent.
 He who knows himself is enlightened.
-He who overcomes people is strong.
-He who conquers himself is mighty.
+He who conquers people is strong.
+He who conquers himself is powerful.

-• Although there is no object in the world that is weaker and softer than water, it can destroy the hardest object.
+• Although there is no object in the world that would be weaker and more delicate than water, it can destroy the hardest object.

-• Whoever is brave without knowing philanthropy, who is generous without knowing thrift, who goes forward without knowing humility, will perish.
+• He who is brave without knowing philanthropy, who is generous without knowing thrift, who goes forward without knowing humility, will perish.

 • Be bent and you will stay straight.
-Be empty and you will remain complete.
-Be worn out and you'll stay new.
+Be empty and you will remain full.
+Be worn out and you will remain new.

-• The perfection of a warrior is in vigilance, constant combat readiness, in severity, in sincerity, in impenetrable calmness.
+• The perfection of a warrior lies in vigilance, constant combat readiness, rigor, sincerity, and impenetrable calm.

-• When you are prosperous, then think about what you need to do in time of trouble, since great trouble begins with a small one.
+• When you are prosperous, think about what you need to do in times of trouble, since great trouble begins with a small one.

-• Be able to know the beginning and the path of antiquity, and this knowledge will allow you to see the guiding thread leading to the present day.
+• Be able to know the beginning and the path of antiquity, and this knowledge will allow you to see the guiding thread leading to today.

-• A great man clings to the essential and leaves the insignificant.
-He does everything in truth, but he will never rely on laws.
+• A great man holds on to the essential and abandons the trivial.
+He does everything truthfully, but will never rely on laws.

 • He who knows people is prudent.
 He who knows himself is enlightened.
 He who conquers people is strong.
-He who conquers himself is mighty.
+He who conquers himself is powerful.

 • Free your mind from thoughts.
 Let your heart calm down.
 Calmly follow the turmoil of the world.
 Watch how everything falls into place.

-• Beautiful words are not trustworthy.
+• Fine words are not trustworthy.
 Kind is not eloquent.
-The eloquent cannot be kind.
+An eloquent person cannot be kind.
 He who knows does not prove, he who proves does not know.

-• Gratitude to the world, and not only for good, but also for painful lessons, should be in the heart of a person constantly, as the core of his life.
+• Gratitude to the world, and not only for the good, but also for painful lessons, should be constantly in a person’s heart, as the core of his life.
 Then it grows.

-• Man with higher power spirit corrects the internal in order to control the external.
-A person with a lower Fortitude corrects the external in order to calm the internal.
+• Man with higher power the spirit corrects the internal in order to control the external.
+A person with lower Fortitude corrects the external in order to calm the internal.

-• Who is brave and warlike - perishes, who is brave and not warlike - will live.
-These two things mean: one - benefit, and the other - harm.
+• He who is brave and warlike will die; he who is brave and not warlike will live.
+These two things mean: one is benefit, and the other is harm.
 Who knows the reasons why heaven hates the warlike?
-To explain this is difficult and perfectly wise.
+It is difficult to explain this to a completely wise person.

-• The perfectly wise accumulate nothing.
+• A completely wise person accumulates nothing.
 He does everything for people and gives everything to others.
-Heavenly Dao benefits all beings and does not harm.
-The Tao of the perfectly wise is action without struggle.
-Too much desire for life.
-That is why death is despised.
-The one who neglects his life appreciates his life.
+The Heavenly Dao benefits all beings and does not harm.
+The Tao of the completely wise is action without struggle.
+The desire for life is too strong.
+This is why death is despised.
+He who neglects his life values his life.

 • You judge people by their usefulness.
-I'm not saying that you shouldn't do anything useful.
+I'm not saying you shouldn't do anything useful.
 Do useful things, but remember that the real and greatest experience life and ecstasy come from doing the useless.
 It comes through poetry, painting, love, meditation.
-The greatest joy will fill you only if you are able to make something that cannot be reduced to a commodity.
+The greatest joy will fill you only if you are able to do something that cannot be reduced to a product.
 The reward is spiritual, internal, it is manifested by energy.
 So, if you feel useless, don't worry.
-You can become huge tree with a large crown.
-And people who have entered into useful activity... they need to rest in the shade sometimes.
+You can become a huge tree with a large crown.
+And people who have entered into useful activity... they sometimes need to rest in the shade.

-• He who forces himself will not succeed.
+• Anyone who forces himself will not achieve success.

 • He who is visible to everyone cannot see clearly himself.

-• The one who only tries to start will never start.
+• Anyone who is just trying to start will never start.

-• He who is in too much of a hurry will achieve nothing.
+• Anyone who is in too much of a hurry will achieve nothing.

-The doctrine of Taoism in Russia became popular with the onset of the 1990s.
-Then, in post-perestroika times, in Largest cities of the former Soviet Union, many teachers began to come from China, who conducted seminars on various systems of oriental gymnastics, breathing exercises, meditation.
-Among the various practices were such as qigong, taijiquan, dao yin, which are inseparable from the ideas of Taoism and founded by its prominent followers.
+The teaching of Taoism in Russia became popular with the onset of the 1990s.
+Then, in post-perestroika times, in Largest cities of the former Soviet Union, many teachers began to come from China and conduct seminars on various systems of oriental gymnastics, breathing exercises, meditation.
+Among the various practices were such as qigong, taijiquan, Tao yin, which are inseparable from the ideas of Taoism and were founded by its prominent followers.

-A lot of literature was published in that period about Eastern worldviews, religions, ways of self-improvement, and the like.
-At the same time, a thin paperback booklet of a small format was published, where the teachings of Lao Tzu were fully expounded - a philosophical doctrine or treatise that became the foundation and canon of Taoism.
-Since then, a lot of articles and comments by Russian authors have been written on this topic, many translations from Chinese and English, but in our country, interest in Taoist ideas has not subsided so far and periodically flares up with new intensity.
+A lot of literature was published at that time about Eastern worldviews, religions, methods of self-improvement, and the like.
+At the same time, a thin, soft-cover, small book was published, where the entire teaching of Lao Tzu was presented - a philosophical doctrine or treatise that became the foundation and canon of Taoism.
+Since then, plenty of articles and comments by Russian authors have been written on this topic, many translations have been published from Chinese and English languages, but in our country interest in Taoist ideas still does not subside and flares up periodically with new intensity.

 Father of Taoism

-Traditionally, the patriarch of the doctrine in Chinese sources is Huang Di, also known as the Yellow Emperor, a mystical figure and hardly existed in reality.
-Huangdi is considered the forerunner of the emperors of the Celestial Empire and the ancestor of all Chinese.
-Many early inventions are attributed to him, such as the mortar and pestle, the boat and oars, the bow and arrow, the ax and other objects.
-Under his reign, hieroglyphic writing and the first calendar were created.
-He is considered the author of treatises on medicine, diagnostics, acupuncture and acupuncture, treatment medicinal plants and cauterization.
-In addition to medical works, the merits of the Yellow Emperor include the authorship of Yinfujing, a poetic work highly revered by the followers of Taoism, as well as the ancient treatise Su-nuyjing on working with sexual energy, a practice that became the basis
+Traditionally, the patriarch of the teaching in Chinese sources is Huang Di, also known as the Yellow Emperor, a mystical figure who is unlikely to have existed in reality.
+Huang Di is considered the predecessor of the emperors of the Celestial Empire and the ancestor of all Chinese.
+He is credited with many early inventions such as the mortar and pestle, boat and oars, bow and arrow, ax and other objects.
+During his reign, hieroglyphic writing and the first calendar were created.
+He is considered the author of treatises on medicine, diagnosis, acupuncture and acupuncture, treatment medicinal plants and cauterizations.
+In addition to medical works, the Yellow Emperor’s merits included the authorship of “Yinfujing,” a poetic work highly revered by followers of Taoism, as well as the ancient treatise “Su-nu jing” on working with sexual energy, a practice that became the basis

 Other founders of the doctrine

-Lao Tzu is an ancient Chinese sage who lived presumably in the 6th century BC.
-In the Middle Ages, he was ranked among the Taoist pantheon of deities - the triad of the pure.
-Scientific and esoteric sources define Lao Tzu as the founder of Taoism, and his Tao Te Ching became the basis on which the teaching was further developed.
-The treatise is an outstanding monument of Chinese philosophy, it occupies a significant place in the ideology and culture of the country.
-Discussions of modern historians, philosophers and orientalists have never stopped about the content of the treatise, the historicity of its author and the fact that the book belongs directly to Lao Tzu.
+Lao Tzu is an ancient Chinese sage who supposedly lived in the 6th century BC.
+In the Middle Ages he was ranked among the Taoist pantheon of deities - the triad of pure ones.
+Scientific and esoteric sources identify Lao Tzu as the founder of Taoism, and his Tao Te Ching became the basis on which the teaching subsequently developed.
+The treatise is an outstanding monument of Chinese philosophy; it occupies a significant place in the ideology and culture of the country.
+Discussions among modern historians, philosophers and orientalists about the content of the treatise, the historicity of its author and whether the book was directly written by Lao Tzu have never ceased.

-Another primary source belongs to the teaching - Zhuangzi, a collection short stories, parables, texts, which also became fundamental in Taoism.
-Chuang Tzu, the author of the book, supposedly lived two centuries after Lao Tzu, and his identity is more specifically confirmed.
+Another primary source relates to the teaching - “Zhuang Tzu”, a collection short stories, parables, texts that also became fundamental in Taoism.
+Zhuang Tzu, the book's author, supposedly lived two centuries after Lao Tzu, and his identity is more specifically confirmed.

 History of Lao Tzu

 There is one of the parables about the birth of the founder of Taoism.
 When Lao Tzu was born, he saw how imperfect this world was.
-Then the wise baby again climbed into the mother's womb, deciding not to be born at all, and stayed there for several decades.
-When his mother was finally relieved of her burden, Lao Tzu was born a gray-haired bearded old man.
-This legend points to the name of a Taoist philosopher, which can be translated as "wise old man" or "old baby."
+Then the wise baby again climbed into his mother’s womb, deciding not to be born at all, and stayed there for several decades.
+When his mother finally gave birth, Lao Tzu was born a gray-haired, bearded old man.
+This legend points to the name of a Taoist philosopher, which can be translated as “wise old man” or “old baby.”

-First and most Full description the founder of Taoism was in the 1st century BC. e.
-Sima Qian, Chinese hereditary historiographer, scholar and writer.
+First and most Full description the founder of Taoism was compiled in the 1st century BC. e.
+Sima Qian, Chinese hereditary historiographer, scientist and writer.
 He did this according to oral traditions and stories several centuries after the death of Lao Tzu.
-His teaching and life had by that time become a tradition, mostly legends.
-According to a Chinese historian, the surname of Lao Tzu is Li, which is very common in China, and the name of the philosopher is Er.
+His teaching and life had by that time become a tradition, most of which had turned into legends.
+According to the Chinese historian, Lao Tzu's surname is Li, which is very common in China, and the philosopher's name is Er.

-Sima Qian points out that the Taoist sage served at the imperial court as a keeper of archives, in the modern sense, a librarian, an archivist.
-Such a position meant keeping manuscripts in proper order and preservation, classifying them, ordering texts, observing ceremonies and rituals, and probably writing commentaries.
+Sima Qian points out that the Taoist sage served at the imperial court as a custodian of archives, in the modern sense a librarian or archivist.
+Such a position entailed maintaining manuscripts in proper order and preservation, classifying them, arranging texts, observing ceremonies and rituals, and probably writing commentaries.
 All this points to high level education of Lao Tzu.
 According to the generally accepted version, the year of birth of the great Taoist is 604 BC. e.

 The Legend of the Spread of the Teaching

-It is not known where and when the sage died.
-According to legend, noticing that the archive he kept was falling into decay, and the state where he lived was degrading, Lao Tzu went to wander to the west.
-His ride on a buffalo was a frequent subject in traditional oriental painting.
-According to one version, when at some outpost blocking the way, the sage had to pay for the passage, he handed over to the head of the guard post a scroll with the text of his treatise instead of payment.
-Thus began the spread of the teachings of Lao Tzu, which later became known as the Tao Te Ching.
+It is unknown where and when the sage died.
+According to legend, noticing that the archive he kept was falling into disrepair, and the state where he lived was deteriorating, Lao Tzu went to wander west.
+His journey on a buffalo served as a frequent subject of traditional oriental painting.
+According to one version, when at some outpost that blocked the path, the sage had to pay for passage, he handed over to the head of the guard post a scroll with the text of his treatise instead of payment.
+Thus began the spread of the teachings of Lao Tzu, which in the future received the name Tao Te Ching.

 History of the treatise

 The number of translations of the Tao Te Ching is probably second only to the Bible.
 The first European translation of the work into Latin was made in England in the 18th century.
-Since then, in the West alone, Lao Tzu's work in various languages has been published at least 250 times.
+Since then, in the West alone, Lao Tzu's work has been published in different languages at least 250 times.
 The Sanskrit version of the 7th century is considered the most famous; it served as the basis for many translations of the treatise into other languages.

-The primary text of the doctrine dates from the 2nd century BC.
-This copy, written on silk, was found in the early 1970s during excavations in the Chinese district of Changsha.
-He long time considered the only and most ancient.
-Prior to this discovery, many modern experts were of the opinion that the original ancient text of the Tao Te Ching did not exist, as well as its author.
+The primary text of the doctrine dates back to the 2nd century BC.
+This copy, written on silk, was found in the early 1970s during excavations in the Changsha region of China.
+He for a long time was considered the only and most ancient.
+Before this discovery, many modern experts were of the opinion that the original ancient text of the Tao Te Ching did not exist, nor did its author.

-Lao Tzu's teaching on Tao contains about 5,000 hieroglyphs, the text is divided into 81 zhang, each of which can be conditionally called a short chapter, paragraph or verse, especially since they have a peculiar rhythm and harmony.
-Very few Chinese experts speak the ancient dialect in which the doctrine is written.
-Most of his hieroglyphs have several meanings, in addition, auxiliary and linking words are omitted in the text.
+Lao Tzu's teaching on Tao contains about 5,000 hieroglyphs, the text is divided into 81 zhang, each of which can be conventionally called a short chapter, paragraph or verse, especially since they have a peculiar rhythm and harmony.
+The ancient dialect in which the doctrine is written is spoken by very few Chinese specialists.
+Most of its hieroglyphs have several meanings; in addition, service and connecting words are omitted from the text.
 All this significantly complicates the interpretation of each zhang.
-Since ancient times, there have been many commentaries on the Tao Te Ching, since the treatise is written in an allegorical form with some contradictions, many conventions and comparisons.
-And how else to describe the indescribable and convey the inexpressible?
+For a long time there have been many commentaries on the Tao Te Ching, since the treatise is written in an allegorical form with some contradictions, many conventions and comparisons.
+And how else can we describe the indescribable and convey the indescribable?

 1. Description and meaning of Tao.

-2. Te is the law of life, an emanation of Tao and at the same time the path that a person follows.
+2. Te is the law of life, an emanation of Tao and at the same time the path along which a person walks.

-3. Wu-wei - non-action, a kind of passivity, main way following de.
+3. Wu-wei - inaction, a kind of passivity, main way following de.

-Tao is the source of all things and everything that exists, everything comes from it and returns to it, it encompasses everything and everyone, but it itself has no beginning and end, name, appearance and form, it is limitless and insignificant, inexpressible and inexpressible, commands, but does not force.
+Tao is the source of all things and everything that exists, everything comes from it and returns to it, it embraces everything and everyone, but it itself has no beginning and end, name, appearance and form, it is limitless and insignificant, inexpressible and indescribable, it commands, but does not force.
 This is how this all-encompassing power is described in the Tao Te Ching:

 Tao is immortal, nameless.